-First and foremost, your capacity to make a good decision will be directly affected by the quality of information that you are working with.
-If you are struggling to make a well-balanced or well-consider decisions using any of the methods outlined it is possible that you do not yet have enough information about your options and more research may be desirable.
+If you are struggling to make a well-considered decision it is possible that you do not have enough information about your options and more research is needed.

 The overarching model promoted by the Careers Service is that you need to bring together both self-awareness about who you are and good research into the job-market.

 - Our guidance on Generating Career Ideas can help you work through these stages.

 - Career Weaver, our web-based app, supports effective reflection about your work-related values and work preferences, your motivations, and your skills and strengths.

 - Our Sector and Occupations briefings provide accessible information on some 50 different fields of work to kick-start your labour market research.

 - For insights into specific functions or roles, use the 400+ individual job profiles on graduate careers websites like Prospects and TargetJobs.

 Even if you have all the information you need, it can still be hard to decide because of the seeming importance of the choice, uncertainty around the future outcomes, and the risk(s) attached to making one choice (and shutting off other options).
 It can help to talk with someone you trust to share your thinking and seek additional in-put.
 Current students can book to see a Careers Adviser - and alumni within two of completion can also speak with an adviser during vacations.

 Some of the barriers to decision making are considered below.